 reasonable format.
 For complete control of how numbers are converted,

-use string.format
+use string.format.

-If the metatable of e
+If the metatable of e has a "__tostring" field, then tostring

-calls the corresponding value with e
+calls the corresponding value with e as argument, and uses the

 result of the call as its result.

-type (v)
+typetype (v)

 Returns the type of its only argument, coded as a string.
 The

-possible results of this function are ``nil
+possible results of this function are ``nil'' (a string, not the

-unpack (list [, i [, j]])
+unpackunpack (list [, i [, j]])

 Returns the elements from the given table.
 This function is equivalent to